frankenmichl/frankenmichl.github.io/_posts/2018-02-13-add-nvme-device-to-vm.md

 virsh # edit b11b447d-00a9-4764-80d9-3d68e88ef686
 ```
-This opens the xml-file describing your VM in your $EDITOR.
+This opens the XML-file describing your VM in your $EDITOR.
 Change the first line from:
 ``` xml
 domain type='kvm'